 - A has an opposite opinion to B on an issue, but they have to come to some kind of agreement.

-If all fails, you can always ask your students to come up with role play scenarios themselves.
-They can create roles that they are comfortable to play in a topic that is interesting to them.
+If all fails, you can always ask your students to come up with role-play scenarios themselves.
+They can create roles that they are comfortable playing in a topic that is interesting to them.

 Find ready-to-use role plays and other resources for practising functional language in SITUATIONS.